avantifellows/plio-frontend/README.md

 * Our code doesn't work on some low-end mobile browsers.
 * We don't have much knowledge on cross-browser testing
 * Our Vue architecture may not be state-of-the-art.

+## Testing

+Our testing is powered by the open source plan of [Browserstack](https://www.browserstack.com/)